wealthsimple/fancy-checkbox/README.md

 If you wish to disable the styling on a specific input, you must add `data-fancy-disabled="true"` attribute.

 You can also disable styling on all child inputs by adding `data-fancy-disabled="true"` to any ancestor element.

+# Generating Dist

+1. Run `npm install` to update/install dependencies
+2. Run `npm prepublishOnly` to generate dist.

+# Making a new release
+1. Bump the version in `package-lock.json`
+2. Run `npm publish` to publish new version